-- ii.
-Form 601: If no construction above \$10,000 is involved, the applicant will so indicate on the Form 1919, and Form 601 is not required.
-If construction above \$10,000 is involved, the applicant and the contractor must complete the Form 601.
-The lender must keep the signed Form 601 in its loan file and does not send it to SBA. - iii.
-Form 912: If question 1, 2, or 3 of Form 1919 is answered negatively, Form 912 is not required.
-If question 1, 2, or 3 is answered affirmatively, the lender may process the loan, but it must have the applicant complete Form 912 and follow the steps as outlined in Chapter 2, Paragraph III.D.3.n) of this Subpart. - f) Personal Financial Statement, dated within 90 days of submission to SBA, on all owners of 20% or more (including the assets of the owner's spouse and any minor children), and proposed guarantors.
-SBA Form 413 is available; however, lenders may use their own form. - g) Business financial statements and/or tax returns dated within 180 days prior to submission to SBA, consisting of: - i.
-Year End Balance Sheet for the last three years, including detailed debt schedule. - ii.
-Year End Profit & Loss Statements for the last three years, - iii.
-Reconciliation of Net Worth. - iv.
-Interim Balance Sheet, - v.
-Interim Profit & Loss Statements, - h) Affiliate/Subsidiary financial statement requirements same as above, and - i) Copy of Lease, if applicable - j) Detailed listing of machinery and equipment to be purchased with loan proceeds and cost quotes - k) Detailed listing of collateral - 1) Provide the following if real estate is to be purchased with loan proceeds: - m) Appraisal; - n) Lender's environmental questionnaire; - o) Cost breakdown; and - p) Copy of purchase agreement. - q) Provide the following if purchasing an existing business with loan proceeds: - i.
-Copy of buy-sell agreement ii.
-Copy of business valuation that meets the requirements of Chapter 4 of this Subpart;
+- e) Personal Financial Statement, dated within 90 days of submission to SBA, on all owners of 20% or more (including the assets of the owner's spouse and any minor children), and proposed guarantors.
+SBA Form 413 is available, however, lenders may use their own form. - f) Business financial statements dated within 90 days of submission to SBA, consisting of: - (1) Year End Balance Sheet for the last three years, - (2) Year End Profit & Loss Statements for the last three years, - (3) Reconciliation of Net Worth, - (4) Interim Balance Sheet, - (5) Interim Profit & Loss Statements, - (6) Affiliate & Subsidiary financial statement requirements same as above, and - (7) Cash flow projection month-by-month for one year if less than three fiscal years provided and for all loans with a term of 18 months or less. - g) History of Business - h) Résumé of Principals - i) Copy of Lease, if applicable - j) Detailed listing of machinery and equipment to be purchased with loan proceeds and cost quotes - k) Provide the following if real estate is to be purchased with loan proceeds: - (1) Appraisal; - (2) Lender's environmental questionnaire; - (3) Cost breakdown; and - (4) Copy of purchase agreement. - 1) Provide the following if purchasing an existing business with loan proceeds: - (1) Copy of buy-sell agreement - (2) Copy of business valuation that meets the requirements of Chapter 4 of this Subpart; - (3) Pro forma balance sheet for the business being purchased as of the date of transfer; - (4) Copy of seller's financial statements for the last 3 complete fiscal years or for the number of years in business if less than 3 years; and - (5) Interim statements no older than 90 days from date of submission to SBA. - (6) If seller's financial statements are not available the seller must provide an alternate source of verifying revenues.
+Lender must discuss in its credit analysis: - (a) Why financial statements are not available;